+Compliance Status - Total reserves FY2018 in compliance.

 - 2. General Fund The fund balance reserve in the General Fund should equal ninety (90) days or 25% of annual budgeted General Fund operating expenditures.
-2016 reserves are \$7,925,000 million and are allocated as follows: - a.
+Reserves are allocated as follows: - a.
 Base Level Reserve will equal ninety (90) days of current year budgeted operating expenditures which will be designated for emergency use only.
-If the Base Level Reserve is used during the fiscal year, the balance must return to the ninety (90) day requirement within the following fiscal year's adopted budget. - b.
-Economic Uncertainty Reserve will equal up to 6% of current year budgeted operating expenditures.
+If the Base Level Reserve is used during the fiscal year, the balance must return to the ninety (90) day requirement within the following fiscal year's adopted budget.

+Compliance Status - General Fund Reserve FY2018 in compliance.

+b.
+Economic Uncertainty Reserve - will equal up to 6% of current year budgeted operating expenditures.
 The reserve will be designated to temporarily offset a decline in any General Fund revenue source during the current fiscal year or in planning the future budget year.
 The reserve may be used when growth in any General Fund revenue source from one fiscal year to the next is below zero.
 The reserve will be available to support only existing programs approved in a prior fiscal year.
+Used funds shall be restored up to the 6% reserve as soon as practical.

+Compliance Status - General Fund Reserve FY2018 at 2%.

-Used funds shall be restored up to the 6% reserve as soon as practical. - 3.
-Tourism Fund A minimum sixty days (60) or 16.67% of operating expenditures will be reserved within the fund balance.
-These funds are designated to be used to offset any potential revenue shortfall that occurs during the fiscal year and should be replenished in the following fiscal year's budget. - 4.
-Water Services Fund Working capital reserves in should be 25% or ninety (90) days of operating expenses, net debt service and long-term water contract costs.
+3. Tourism Fund - A minimum sixty days (60) or 16.67% of operating expenditures will be reserved within the fund balance.
+These funds are designated to be used to offset any potential revenue shortfall that occurs during the fiscal year and should be replenished in the following fiscal year's budget.

+Compliance Status - Tourism Fund Reserve FY2018 in compliance.

+4. Water Services Fund - Working capital reserves should be 25% or ninety (90) days of operating expenses, net debt service and long-term water contract costs.
 These reserves are designated to be used to offset potential revenue shortfalls or fund unexpected or emergency expenses that occur during the fiscal year.
+These reserves should be replenished in the following budget cycle.

+Compliance Status - Water Fund Reserve FY2018 in compliance.

-These reserves should be replenished in the following budget cycle. - 5.
-Stormwater Drainage Fund \$250,000 for unforeseen emergencies or other potential revenue shortfalls. - 6.
-Electric Fund The remaining balance to meet the citywide requirement of seventy-five (75) days of reserve funds will be maintained within this fund.
+5. Stormwater Drainage Fund - \$250,000 for unforeseen emergencies or other potential revenue shortfalls.

+Compliance Status - Stormwater Fund Reserve FY2018 in compliance.

+6. Electric Fund - The remaining balance to meet the citywide requirement of seventy-five (75) days of reserve funds will be maintained within this fund.
 It can be used for unforeseen emergencies and expenditures.
 The Rate Stabilization Account and the Power Contract Credit Reserve are not included in this Contingency Reserve.

+Compliance Status - Electric Fund Reserve FY2018 in compliance.

+7. Airport Fund - A contingency reserve of 75 days of operating expenses will be maintained in the fund.
+The 75 day reserve will represent all operating expenses minus fuel costs and any transfers.

+Compliance Status - Airport Fund Reserve FY2018 in compliance.